 In the end, sleep regression is just another parenting hurdle that you will get past!

 Give your sweet baby extra love when they’re cranky, and keep them safe while they sleep with a breathable Crib Mattress.
-Plus, don’t forget to show your tired self some TLC with a nap under our Weighted Blanket.
+Plus, don’t forget to show your tired self some TLC.

 Follow our tips for surviving this difficult time and soon sleep regression will be a thing of your past!